gravitational/teleport/build.assets/tooling/cmd/changelog/README.md

 Flags:
   --[no-]help              Show context-sensitive help (also try --help-long and --help-man).
-  --baseBranch=BASEBRANCH  The base release branch to generate the changelog for.
+  --base-branch=BASEBRANCH  The base release branch to generate the changelog for.
 It will be of the form branch/v* ($BASE_BRANCH)
-  --baseTag=BASETAG        The tag/version to generate the changelog from.
+  --base-tag=BASETAG        The tag/version to generate the changelog from.
 It will be of the form vXX.Y.Z, e.g. v15.1.1 ($BASE_TAG)
 ```

 It can optionally take two input variables: BASE_BRANCH: The base release